 - Number of decks: many rules use one deck per two players, while some 5-7 player rules use two decks.

-- Number of Partners: the Caller may name one, two, or more Partner cards, often called friend cards, depending on player count.
+- Number of Partners: the Caller may name one, two, or more Partner cards, depending on player count.

-- Bidding: trump may be set by exposing cards during the deal or by a bidding system.
+- Bidding: trump may be set by exposing cards during the deal, by auction, by a predetermined banker, or by turning the kitty.

-- Legal Partner cards: some tables forbid calling trump-rank cards and jokers.
+- Legal Partner cards: most rules forbid calling trumps, and some add more restrictions.

-- Tractors and throws: full rules often support complex grouped leads beyond singles and pairs.
+- Throws and other grouped leads: full rules often support top-card throws and other table-specific grouped leads beyond Stack's singles, pairs, and tractors.

 - Kitty multiplier: the last trick's format may change how much the kitty is worth.